CROI 2027 Chair and Vice Chairs

 Monica Gandhi, MD, MPH

 Dr Gandhi is a Professor of Medicine and Associate Chief in the Division of HIV, Infectious Diseases, and Global Medicine at the University of California San Francisco (UCSF).
-She is also the Director of the UCSF Center for AIDS Research (CFAR) and the Medical Director of the HIV Clinic (“Ward 86”) at San Francisco General Hospital.
-She directs the annual “Mentoring the Mentors” workshop to train HIV researchers nationwide and globally on tools and techniques of effective mentoring.
+She is also the Director of the UCSF Center for AIDS Research (CFAR).
 Her research focuses on optimizing outcomes on HIV prevention and treatment, including long-acting modalities and adherence interventions.
 She also serves as the Chair of the Antiretroviral Treatment Strategies group in the AIDS Clinical Trials Group (ACTG).

-Research Focus: HIV and women, adherence measurement and interventions in HIV treatment and prevention, optimizing use of long-acting treatment and prevention modalities
+Research Focus: HIV and women, adherence measurement and interventions in HIV treatment and prevention, and optimizing the use of long-acting treatment and prevention modalities

 Magnus Gisslén, MD, PhD